pietrop/pietrop.github.io/_posts/ttqf/2017-11-16-ffmpeg-electron.md

 ## What’s what?

-First things first let’s introduce the components will need to make sure you are familiar with it.
+First things first let’s introduce the components will need, to make sure you are familiar with it.

 ### [`Ffmpeg`](https://www.ffmpeg.org/)